Hazem-M-Abdelaziz/Autonomous-Vehicle-Localization-Using-Onboars-Sensor-and-HD-Geolocated-Maps-Project-Solution/README.md

   - ADT_SimulinkModel.slx: Simulink model illustrating an ego vehicle's dynamics within a US city block map, integrating IMU, INS, GPS, camera, and LiDAR sensors.
   - variablesInitialization.m: Script facilitating the initialization of vehicle pose, weather conditions, GPS velocity and accuracy, as well as the configuration of camera and LiDAR parameters.
   - GPSVelocities.mat: Dataset containing GPS velocities in the X and Y directions derived from IMU output velocity.
-  - PoseUSCityBlock.mat: Dataset containing ego vehicle's temporal sampling and pose data (X, Y, Yaw) within a US city block.
+  - UsCityBlockPose.mat: Dataset containing ego vehicle's temporal sampling and pose data (X, Y, Yaw) within a US city block.
-  - helperFromWorkspace.m: Script designed for passing synchronized positional data into the model at every sample time.
+  - detectAndMatchFeatures.m: Function for detecting and matching camera features using different functions.
+  - estimateMatrix.m: Function for applying esstential or fundamental matrices using inliers points.
+  - estimateRelativePose.m: Function to calculate the estimated camera pose.
   - convertVideoToFrames.m: Script facilitating the conversion of camera video into grayscale frames.
   - lla_to_enu.mlx: MATLAB Live Script enabling the conversion of Latitude, Longitude, and Altitude (LLA) coordinates into East, North, Up (ENU) coordinates.
 </details>